subbssss/-RTL-to-GDSII-with-OpenLANE-Sky130/README.md

 A record of me taking the `picorv32a` RISC-V core through the open-source RTL-to-GDSII flow — synthesis, floorplanning, placement, and building/dropping in a custom standard cell — as part of the VSD Digital VLSI SoC Design workshop.
 Everything past the theory section is my own run, on my own VM, with numbers pulled from my own reports.

-I'm through Day 4 (custom cell integrated and floorplanned, haven't hit CTS/routing with it yet), so this will keep growing.

 ---